lucasts/lucasts.github.com/_posts/2012-04-12-web-dev-is-in-the-right-path.md

 But, as soon we fix some problem we need to move to another and here are two that will be our concern for the next years.

 - Duplication of code: We need to reproduce much of the server code in client
-- Sync of Data: With dup of code, we are using more sophisticated data structures in client we need to time to time sync with the server, and resolve conflicts if any.
+- Sync of Data: With dup of code, we are using more sophisticated data structures in client we need regulary sync with the server, and resolve conflicts if any.

 Meteor try to solve this using node.js under the hood, sockets, and code sharing between server and client.

-I don't take a look yet to see if really is good and solve the problem the way they sell, but the idea itself is very good and match what
+I don't take a look yet to see if it really is good and solve the problem the way they sell it, but the idea itself is very good and match what
 I was think when wrote the tweet.

 That's it?